 Ten of the file system events described in this section permit options for user and/or file preselection as part of event selection.
-For example, "file open-user and file" will cause the server to record file opens only for selected users and only for selected files.
+For example, file open-user and file will cause the server to record file opens only for selected users and only for selected files.
 For the remaining volume events, the default is that events you select will be recorded for all users of the volume.
 If you want to audit only certain specific users, you should

-- ◆ Preselect the users whose actions you want to record as described in "Audit by User" on page 70. - Choose the "user or file" option for the desired event if the event permits a choice among "user and file," "user or file," or "global" preselection options. - ◆ Set the "User restriction" flag using the "User Restriction" menu shown in Figure 4-24.
+- Preselect the users whose actions you want to record as described in "Audit by User" on page 72. - Choose the user or file option for the desired event if the event permits a choice among user and file, user or file, or global preselection options. - Set the User restriction flag using the User Restriction menu shown in Figure 31 on page 87.